Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • Sinestrol.

-When using estrogenic drugs, a woman needs to be under the constant supervision of the attending doctor.
-Long-term use of such drugs can cause uterine bleeding of various types of intensity, the formation of tumors, and the growth of the endometrium.
-Estrogen drugs are prescribed in the following situations:
+When using estrogen drugs, a woman must be under the constant supervision of her doctor.
+Long-term use of such drugs can cause uterine bleeding of varying intensity, tumor formation, and endometrial growth.
+Estrogen medications are prescribed for the following situations:

 1. the appearance of neoplasms in people under 60 years of age;